 • Plant health

 NKJ wants to ensure that Nordic policies are based on sound research to take preventive and adaptive measures to keep plants healthy.
 We want research networks dealing with sustainable methods such as tools used in integrated pest management and phytosanitary measures.
 In the face of climate change, plant breeders need to improve traits of crops.
-Yields needs to be maximized and of high quality while making sure that plants are resilient enough to endure extreme weather and resist diseases and pests.
+Yields need to be maximized and of high quality while making sure that plants are resilient enough to endure extreme weather and resist diseases and pests.
 Growing techniques need to be adapted to lower the usage of chemicals, while providing economical incitement to farmers to make both our landscapes and fields more diverse.
 Insects need shelter in a complex surrounding to provide invaluable ecosystem services from pollinators and natural enemies.
-Monitoring techniques needs to be readily available for farmers so they can make informed decisions and as a last resort use just the correct amount of pesticides at the right time.
-We need to interconnect and come up with new, sustainable solutions to reduce the dependency of agrochemicals, while increasing resilience.
+Monitoring techniques need to be readily available for farmers so they can make informed decisions and as a last resort use just the correct amount of pesticides at the right time.
+We need to collaborate and come up with new, sustainable solutions to reduce the dependency of agrochemicals, while increasing resilience.
 In this spirit, NKJ has decided to fund networks that can change the future.

 In a future of climate change and extreme weather, healthy soils are needed to mitigate climate changes and for a resilient Nordic agriculture.
 Therefore, NKJ calls for networks that focus on maintaining and enhancing soil quality for future generations, this is crucial both as an agricultural resource and as a carbon sink.
 With this funding opportunity, we want to encourage researchers in the Nordic region to interlink and together work on finding solutions that can improve soils, counteracting decades of soil degradation and the subsequent loss of productive agricultural land.